 Many specify that I can simply use the transitionCoordinator in viewWillAppear:.
 I have set up a fresh super tiny project like this:

-• The push-transition from First to Second looks perfect.
+FirsttoSecondlooks perfect.
 All elements transition perfectly, maybe except the StatusBar, which instantly changes to white.
-I'd rather know how to transition it, but I'll accept it for now.
+I'd rather know how to transition it, but I'll accept it for now. - The pop-transition from

-• The drag-transition from Second to First looks alright, when dragging all the way over.
-Again, the StatusBar instantly becomes black as soon as I start dragging, but I don't know if that's possible to fix.
+SecondtoFirstlooks alright, when dragging all the way over.
+Again, the StatusBar instantly becomes black as soon as I start dragging, but I don't know if that's possible to fix. - The drag-transition from

 I made a few changes to my RootViewController to make it a little better.
 I removed viewWillAppear: completely, and changed it with this: